Sonic After the Sequel: Development and release

 The music composition and recording were handled by underground musicians Falk Au Yeong, Funk Fiction, Andy Tunstall, James Landino, DJ Max-E, Mr. Lange, and Li Xiao'an.
 Daneluz had not made plans to incorporate original music until Falk approached him requesting collaboration on the game.
 Funk Fiction has claimed that the music spans more than twenty genres and was influenced by rock, jazz, disco, and trip hop and the soundtracks of game franchises like Sonic, Donkey Kong, and Kirby.
 Due to the levels in After the Sequel generally taking longer to complete than those in Before the Sequel, the music tracks are longer, estimated by Falk as ranging from one minute and 45 seconds to three minutes.

 In August 2017, Daneluz re-released the game as Sonic After the Sequel DX.
 This version features improved physics, the addition of the drop dash from Sonic Mania, and a new final boss.
 Later in 2019, an unofficial remake called Sonic After the Sequel Omega was released by Compound Games.
-This version also introduces more improved physics and performance fixes, and also retains the drop dash from Sonic After the Sequel DX.
-It also has smoother animations, widescreen support, the restoration of the unused Sugar Splash boss, upgraded menus, and "upgraded bosses".
-These "upgraded bosses" have been complained about due to some thinking that they were too hard.
+This version also introduces more improved physics and performance fixes, and retains the drop dash from Sonic After the Sequel DX.
+It has smoother animations, widescreen support, the restoration of the unused Sugar Splash boss, upgraded menus, and "upgraded bosses".
+These "upgraded bosses" have received complaints due to their difficulty.
 This remake has been released on SFGHQ and Game Jolt.